 Students lay out all of the question stack cards individually with the answer sides facing up.
 These cards form the “answer bank.”

 Students choose one card to flip over.
 I have them lay this card on top of their laminated question stack template so they don’t get confused.
-I created this laminated set of question stack instructions to use with my own students to walk them through the process of solving a question stack activity.

 Students work out the problem on the card they have just flipped over.
 When they have decided on an answer, they check the “answer bank” to see if their answer is there.